 - Scotch bowls

-Although people did fry their food meat was a luxury until the advent of mass farming and refrigeration.
-Many family raised their own livestock and preserved meat and many urban households kept backyard chickens.
+Although people did fry their food, any meat was a luxury until the advent of mass farming and refrigeration.
+Many families raised livestock and preserved meat, and many urban households kept backyard chickens.

-The Dutch Oven was the cookware of choice. the Dutch Oven was the perfect cookware.
-People ate a lot more porridge, stews and soups then what we eat today.
+The Dutch Oven was the cookware of choice.
+The Dutch Oven was the perfect cookware.
+People ate more porridge, stews, and soups than we eat today.
 And it was an ideal pot for simmering all day over the fire or on the wood range.

 The industrial revolution would change the world forever.
-Rapid urbanization in England saw the raise of the population, rich, middle class and the poor.
-There were huge achievements in technology and scientist and inventors were the celebrities of the day.
+Rapid urbanization in England saw the increase of the wealthy, middle class, and, unfortunately, the poor.
+Massive achievements in technology and scientists and inventors were the day’s celebrities.

-While in the South Pacific, New Zealand, Australia and South Africa specialized in Agriculture suppling food to the increasing population of England.
+Meanwhile, in the South Pacific, New Zealand, Australia, and South Africa specialized in agriculture, supplying food to the increasing population of England.

-People still cooked on fire however and used mostly Dutch ovens.
-However as people become wealthier many changed how they cooked from open fire to wood ranges invented by Benjamin Franklin.
-In 1826 an English inventor called James Sharp received a patent for the gas oven.
-In 1892 the Electric range was invented by Thomas Ahearn.
+People still cooked on fire, and many used Dutch ovens.
+However, as people became wealthier, many changed how they cooked—from open-fire cooking to wood ranges, which Benjamin Franklin first invented.
+In 1826, an English inventor called James Sharp received a patent for the gas oven.
+In 1892, Thomas Ahearn first developed the electric range.

-Soon Long handles on cookware were replaced with short ones.
-Hanging Rings were no longer needed.
-New handles on Dutch oven were designed to make it easier to be carried in and out of the oven.
-Also with readily supply of meat diets slowly changed and frying became more popular.
-By the 20th century skillets replaced the Dutch Oven as to go to pan in the kitchen.
+Soon, the long handles on cookware became shorter.
+And bail wire handles on Dutch ovens become side handles on pots.
+To make it easier to carry in and out of the range.
+Also, with a ready supply of meat, our diets slowly changed, and frying became more popular.
+By the 20th century, skillets replaced the Dutch Oven as the go-to pan in the kitchen.

-Evolution of cookware, from basic tools to modern utensils.
+Evolution and history of cookware, from simple bowls to modern cookware